 When Martí became president on July 16, 1952, he inherited a triumphant club and his challenge was to keep the momentum flowing.

-A few weeks later, Fútbol Club Barcelona decided to withdraw their claim to the player and so it was that Real Madrid signed Di Stéfano on a permanent basis.
+A few weeks later, on 23 October, the FC Barcelona Management Committee decided to withdraw its claim to the player and Real Madrid signed Di Stéfano on a permanent basis.